Hip Reconstruction Surgeon

 Hip arthroscopy also referred to as keyhole surgery or minimally invasive surgery, is performed through very small incisions to evaluate and treat various hip conditions.
 It is performed using a tube-like instrument called an arthroscope and small surgical instruments.

 How will Dr. Okoroha Decide on the Right Procedure for Hip Reconstruction?

 Dr. Okoroha will decide on the appropriate treatment for you after evaluating your condition and the specific anatomy of your hip.

 Following the procedure, you will receive medication for pain and will undergo physical therapy to improve strength, movement, and balance.
 Dr. Okoroha will monitor your progress to ensure successful rehabilitation.

-If you would like to have additional information on treatment of painful or damaged hip or would like to learn more about hip reconstruction, please contact the office of Dr. Okoroha, Hip Reconstruction Surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you would like to have additional information on treatment of painful or damaged hip or would like to learn more about hip reconstruction, please contact the office of Dr. Okoroha, Hip Reconstruction Surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.